joliment/wbzyl.github.com/README.md

 # Szablon Bloga dla generatora Jekyll

 > „Computer class” can’t be about teaching to use today’s software;<br>
-> it must be about teaching o make tomorrow’s software.
+> it must be about teaching kids to make tomorrow’s software.
 >
 > *Douglas Rushkoff*